 (3) Provide direction for in-service training to give the nursing staff [an] understanding of [patients’] residents’ dental problems.

-C. Assistance by Nursing Personnel.
-Nursing personnel shall assist the [patient] resident in carrying out routine dental hygiene.

-D. (text unchanged)
+[D] C. (text unchanged)

-E. Transportation.
+[E] D. Transportation.
 Arrangements shall be made, when necessary, for the [patient] resident to be transported to the dentist's office.

 10.07.02.18

-.18 Social Work Services.
+[.18] .26 Social Work Services.

 A. Services Provided.
 The facility shall provide or make arrangements for services to identify and meet the [patient's] resident’s medically related physical, social, and [emotional] behavioral health needs.

-B. Designated Staff Responsibility.
+[B. Designated Staff Responsibility.
 A member of the facility's staff shall be assigned responsibility for social services.
 If the designee is not a certified social worker, the facility shall effect an agreement with a qualified social work consultant.
-The agreement shall provide for sufficient hours of consultation to assure that the staff's services meet the medically related social and emotional needs of the patients.
+The agreement shall provide for sufficient hours of consultation to assure that the staff's services meet the medically related social and emotional needs of the patients.]

+B. Social Work Staff Responsibility.
+An LBSW, LGSW, LCSW or LCSW-C from the facility shall be assigned responsibility for social services.
+If the social worker is not a licensed certified social worker (LCSW) or a licensed certified social worker – clinical (LCSW-C), the facility shall provide for an LCSW or LCSW-C to provide sufficient hours of supervision and or consultation.

 C. Social History.
 The written social history shall be initiated within 7 days after admission.
 The history shall be as complete as possible and shall include: